narrowlink/homepage/docs/basic-tutorial/deploying-gateway.md

 narrowlink-gateway
 ```

 That's it!
 You have successfully deployed the gateway.
-You can now proceed to the next step to deploy the agent.
+Now you can proceed to the next step to deploy the agent.

+[^1]: Ws is a websocket protocol without TLS.
+You can learn more about its setup in the [Gateway documentation](/docs/gateway).